devx-cafe/git-phlow/docs/installation.md

 brew upgrade git-phlow
 ```
 ### Linux
-In linux you run the installation again, but this time override the old `git-phlow` binary.
+In Linux you run the installation again, but this time override the old `git-phlow` binary.

 ### Windows
 Using either Scoop or Chocolatey you installed from originally run: